We put each other before ourselves

 Recruitment Terms

-Rolling Recruitment: IFC is participating in a rolling recruitment process this spring mean that chapter can host recruitment events through the recruitment period and extend bids/add men to their chapter starting February 15th through April 18th.
+Rolling Recruitment: IFC is participating in a rolling recruitment process this spring mean that chapter can host recruitment events through the recruitment period and extend bids/add men to their chapter starting September 23rd through December 8th.
 It is important to note that chapter chapters may conclude their open recruitment process earlier than other chapters.
 To stay up to date on which chapters are actively recruiting, join the IFC Recruitment Canvas Course!

 Bid: A bid is an invitation to membership to a particular fraternity.
 It is possible to receive more than one bid, but you are only allowed to accept one chapter’s bid.
-Bids will begin being extended on Monday, February 15th.
+Bids will begin being extended on Friday, September 22nd.
 You will have 96 hours to accept or decline a bid.

 Things to know about joining a fraternity